ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/matrixfield.md

 Validation checks for empty rows.
 A row is considered empty if it contains only empty cells (or cells containing only spaces).
 Empty rows are removed.

-If, after removing empty rows, the number of rows does not fulfill the configured `Minimum number of rows`, the field doesn't validate.
+If, after removing empty rows, the number of rows doesn't fulfill the configured `Minimum number of rows`, the field doesn't validate.

 For example, the following input doesn't validate if `Minimum number of rows` is set to 3, because the second row is empty: